-On October 9, 2013, the Company's 2013 Stock Incentive Plan ("2013 Plan") was approved by the Company's stockholders (previously approved by the Company's Board of Directors on August 7, 2013).
-The 2013 Plan provides for the grant of any or all of the following types of awards: (a) stock options, (b) restricted stock, (c) deferred stock, (d) stock appreciation rights, and (e) other stock-based awards.
+The 2013 Stock Incentive Plan ("2013 Plan") provides for the grant of any or all of the following types of awards: (a) stock options, (b) restricted stock, (c) deferred stock, (d) stock appreciation rights, and (e) other stock-based awards.
 Awards under the 2013 Plan may be granted singly, in combination, or in tandem.
-Subject to standard anti-dilution adjustments as provided in the 2013 Plan, the 2013 Plan provides for an aggregate of 2,600,000 shares of the Company's common stock to be available for distribution pursuant to the 2013 Plan.
-The Compensation Committee will generally have the authority to administer the 2013 Plan, determine participants who will be granted awards under the 2013 Plan, the size and types of awards, the terms and conditions of awards and the form and content of the award agreements representing awards.
+Subject to standard anti-dilution adjustments as provided, the 2013 Plan provides for an aggregate of 2,600,000 shares of the Company's common stock to be available for distribution.
+The Compensation Committee will generally have the authority to administer the 2013 Plan, determine participants who will be granted awards the size and types of awards, the terms and conditions of awards and the form and content of the award agreements representing awards.
 Awards under the 2013 Plan may be granted to employees, directors and consultants of the Company and its subsidiaries.

-At December 31, 2014, stock options to purchase an aggregate of 280,000 shares of common stock were outstanding under the 2013 Stock Incentive Plan and options to purchase 2,670,000 shares of common stock were outstanding representing option grants outside of the 2013 Plan (issued prior to the establishment of the 2013 Plan).
+At December 31, 2015, stock options to purchase an aggregate of 385,000 shares of common stock were outstanding under the 2013 Stock Incentive Plan and options to purchase 2,470,000 shares of common stock were outstanding representing option grants outside of the 2013 Plan (issued prior to the establishment of the 2013 Plan).